justanotherinternetguy/PID/README.md

 # PID
 PID implementation with Python, numpy, and matplotlib

-# Note, this is probably not accurate / finished since I'm just starting to learn PID controlling.

 ### All gains + time set to unnatural values so that one can see the changes in controller movement better.